EnergyCitizen/ai_victron_dbus_api/CONTRIBUTING.md

 ## 📜 License

-By contributing, you agree that your contributions will be licensed under the MIT License with authorized use for El Niño and Victron Energy.
+By contributing, you agree that your contributions will be licensed under the MIT License with authorized use for Victron AI ecosystem partners and Victron Energy.
 See [LICENSE](LICENSE) for details.

 ---